MRNaqvi/Common-Sense-Knowledege-Driven-SemanticRule-Base-Ontology-Mapping/README.md

 - **Dynamic Updates**: Add new classes and instances to existing ontologies.
 - **Semantic Rule Application**: Apply common sense knowledge rules to enhance ontology.
 - **Export Ontologies**: Save updated ontologies back to RDF/XML format.

+Note : Chain of tought Prompt Engineering Method has been used to get exact NL CSK statement that process late to create FOL and SPARQL.
 ## Prerequisites

 - Python 3.x